 We revisit our findings to see what has changed, and what that means for conscientious boaters

 Finding fault can be tricky at sea.
-Be conservative; take evasive action, even if you think you're in the right
+Take evasive action, even if you think you're in the right

 BoatUS Marine Insurance Claims

 Jan.
 1, 2008, to Dec.
 31, 2012, ranked by total payout